le0kar0ub1/BlueSeed/doc/project.md

 So, your build define the target to emulate, if you want emulate an another you must re-build.

-Build workflow below ordered from the most shared to the less shared when build the emulator.
+Build workflow below ordered from the most shared to the least shared when build the emulator.

 ![Build Workflow](build_workflow.png)